 The Classification Section also works closely with Security and Support Services to provide inmate workers within the facility.
 Inmate workers are responsible for maintaining cleanliness throughout the facility in accordance with guidelines established by the Department of Corrections and the American Correctional Association.
 Inmate workers are placed in their positions based on feedback provided by security and various other departments, as well as their previous work experience.
-Starting in July 2014 thru June 2015, there were a total of 47 inmate workers for Alberta and 5 inmate workers for Mecklenburg assigned on a monthly basis throughout the facility for inside work only.
+Starting in July 2015 thru June 2016, there were a total of 54 inmate workers for Alberta and 4 inmate workers for Mecklenburg assigned on a monthly basis throughout the facility for inside and outside work.